GoncaloJoseMoura/goncalojosemoura.github.io/index.md

 ### NLP for fake news detections

+Fake news is a serious problem that can have a negative impact on society.
+It can be used to spread misinformation, propaganda, and hate speech.
+It can also be used to manipulate public opinion and interfere with elections.<br>
-The goal was to develop a machine learning model for classifying news articles as either reliable or unreliable based on their content.
-The project included text data preprocessing, data analysis, and data exploration tasks.
-Several machine learning models were trained and evaluated.
-Additionally, model interpretability was explored using SHAP values to understand the key features influencing predictions.
-Finally, packaged the preprocessing steps and the trained model into a machine learning pipeline making it possible to predict the reliability of news articles in a single line.
+This project developed a machine learning model to classify news articles as either reliable or unreliable based on their content.
+The model can be used to help people identify fake news and make more informed decisions about the information they consume.

 <img src="images/Fake_news.jpeg?raw=true" />